 Getting out of debt is challenging, especially when you have multiple creditors.
-If you are juggling different accounts, payment amounts and due dates but feel like you’re chipping away at an iceberg, it’s time to consider debt consolidation.
+If you are juggling different accounts, payment amounts and due dates, you may be considering debt consolidation.

-Debt consolidation is the strategy of rolling many debts into a single payment.
-It can save you money in interest, help you pay off debts faster, simplify your finances and give you peace of mind.
+Debt consolidation involves rolling many debts into a single payment, and there are several ways to implement this strategy.
+Furthermore, it can save you money in interest, help you pay off debts faster, simplify your finances and give you peace of mind.

 1. Balance transfer credit card